 Katherine Bosworth Katherine Bosworth16 September 2021 Journals

-MDPI’s Social Sciences Journals are Changing the World
+MDPI Social Sciences Journals are Changing the World

 Social sciences are taught in thousands of universities around the world.
-They have the power to improve societies by encouraging change in various social spheres, including wellbeing, industry, and politics.
+They have the power to improve societies by encouraging change in various social spheres, including well being, industry, and politics.

 You may have heard social sciences being referred to as “soft” sciences.
 The reason that this misconception exists is because they differ from other, more established sciences, such as biology, physics, and chemistry.
+Ultimately, they have just as strong an impact on our understanding of the world.
+Therefore, they cannot really be labelled as “soft”.

 Social sciences encompass all studies related to human beings, their relationships and societies, including anthropology, economics, linguistics, psychology, history, and geography.